mattialiguoro/Open-Set-Hierarchical-Classification-of-Mosquito-Species/README.md

 To run **inference**, simply:
 1. Execute all cells up to (and including) the *model cell* in `Train_and_inference.ipynb`.
-2. Load the pre-trained model available in the **“Model trained and history”** folder.
+2. Load the pre-trained model available at this [Google Drive folder](https://drive.google.com/drive/folders/14rYu47K1gCN46UN7HOyw08LQ_Q3MHbPY?usp=sharing) folder.

 ### Model trained and history Folder